Sivam256/Time_Series_trends/README.md

     S^k = wk - d^-1∑wi, where summation from i=1 to d

-Then the points are plotted in graph to show visualizations.
+Then the points are plotted in graph using matplotlib.pyplot to show visualizations.